OliverLysa/observatory-data-prep/README.md

 ## Updates

 The observatory has been designed to incorporate new data as it becomes available to help with timely insight, trend assessment, monitoring and evaluation.
 Web hooks are used to trigger site rebuild following data updates.
-Data updates are ran through scheduled extraction scripts, with imported data undergoing structure, data type and content validation to reduce risk of build failure on the front-end.
+Data is updated through scheduled extraction scripts, with imported data undergoing structure, data type and content validation to reduce risk of site build failure.

 # Folder and file descriptions